-Often a free university email account that can be used anywhere.
+- Often a free university email account can be used anywhere.

-Easy transferability of courses between the two schools enabling you to be awarded with an Associate’s degree even after leaving the community college.
+- The easy transferability of courses between the two schools enables you to be awarded an Associate’s degree even after leaving the community college.
 Your degree plan and transcript will be automatically updated each semester.

 Who offers Joint Admissions?

 Sam Houston State University »

 University of Houston – Downtown »